BigDataBoutique/presto-cloud-deploy/packer/README.md

 packer build -only=amazon-ebs -var-file=variables.json presto.json
 ```

+Override the aws_region and aws_az variables to change the target region and
+availability zone, which default respectively to us-east-1 and us-east-1a.

 Replace the `-only` parameter to `azure-arm` to build images for Azure instead of AWS.